Saurabhvsharma/ypg2yui3/README.md

 - If it is structure then use HTML
 - If it is layout or visual look and feel use CSS
-- If it is behavior use JavaScript if you can achieve it in HTML and CSS
+- If it is behavior use JavaScript if you can not achieve it in HTML and CSS
-- If you can do it in simply in JavaScript then do so, if it is more complicated consider _YUI3_
+- If you can do it in simply in plain JavaScript then do so.
+- If it is more complicated or can benefit from modularization consider _YUI3_